Employment Opportunities at Atrium School

 • Collaborate daily with multiple colleagues to plan and carry out complex, integrated learning experiences that cross grades and subject areas

-• Initiate and continually plan their own growth, within a supportive atmosphere that prioritizes professional development
+• Initiate and continually plan their own growth within a supportive atmosphere that prioritizes professional development

-We seek candidates who will add to the racial, cultural, and gender diversity of the school community.
-Additionally, we seek candidates who are committed to building and sustaining a community that is richly diverse and includes a wide range of family structures, racial, cultural, and socio-economic backgrounds.
+At Atrium, we believe diversity and inclusion are key drivers of creativity and innovation and that a diversity of thoughts, experiences, backgrounds, personalities, and identities helps us think bigger and better, enabling us to reach our goals more effectively.
+We encourage applications from individuals who will add to the racial, cultural, and gender diversity of the school community and who are committed to building and sustaining a community that is richly diverse and includes a wide range of family structures and racial, cultural, and socio-economic backgrounds.
+For further information about the mission, program, and community at Atrium, please visit www.atrium.org

-For further information about the mission, program, and community at Atrium, please visit http://www.atrium.org.
 To apply for this position, please submit a resume, a cover letter, and the names of three references to Jenee Uttaro at juttaro@atrium.org.
-In your cover letter, please mention where you first saw this position posted.
-No phone calls please.
+Please list how you heard about the position in your cover letter.
+No phone calls, please.

-Substitute Teachers
+Substitute Teachers (part-time)

 Atrium School currently seeks substitute teachers who take the place of a teacher who is absent for personal, professional, or health reasons.
 Though long-term subbing situations may arise, the usual commitment is for full or partial days, one or two days at a time.
 Opportunities for after-school programming subs may also be available.